ArcShahi/ASM-x86-64/README.md

 It contains simple Assembly programs written using NASM.
 It follows Windows ABI and works on Intel and AMD chips.
 It's basically a reference for me or other people.

 It'll be updated when I feel like writing something in Assembly.
 I've also added few SIMD operations.
 Learning SIMD is fun, but there's not a single place to learn it.
 You'll have to become an adventurer to learning it collecting knowledge bit by bit.
+The goal is to write a fun Linear algebra library and benchmark it against some OpenGL's math lib `glm`.It'll be done soon hopefully.

 The SIMD instruction use AVX Instruction set which will work with both Intel and AMD CPUs just fine.